 A California court has made it illegal to check maps on your mobile device while you drive.

 During a court case in March this year, California judge Kent Hamlin ruled that usage of maps on a phone while driving was a violation of the state’s laws.
 The defendant had argued that since his device had not been used for texting or calling, the laws had not been violated.
+Texting and driving apps are often credited with lower crashes caused by distracted driving if they allow hands-free access.

 Section 21123 of the California Vehicle Code states